- AJ Products UK

 New trend: How biophilic office design creates a better work environment

 Greenery in the office is not just a style feature; it can improve both the work environment and employee performance.
-The concept of biophilic design is on the rise and more companies are now investing in green solutions.
+The concept of biophilic design is on the rise and more companies are now investing in green solutions to create healthier, more productive workspaces.

 At AJ Products, we have adapted our product offering to help companies create greener and more comfortable work environments.
 For example, a wall-mounted acoustic panel made of natural reindeer lichen, which reduces noise while adding a touch of nature to the workspace.